5 Easy DIY Projects to Improve Your Yard

 You may find you have no handy place to put the items you use in the yard.
 It is not very convenient to have to bring them from the house or to go to the garden shed if you have one.
 A storage chest that also functions as a seat is a great place to put these items.
 If you have a large cask or a bucket, then this can be both support for a tabletop and a place to store items used often in the yard.
-Spray painting this can also add an extra pop of color.
+Spray painting can also add an extra pop of color.

 The Final Result

 By selecting the right projects, you can be sure you'll be hearing compliments from your neighbors and friends when they visit your yard.
-They may be intrigued at your creativity and even ask if they can steal your idea.
+They may be intrigued by your creativity and even ask if they can steal your idea.
 Little will they know that it only took a little thought and effort to make some eye-catching changes in your yard.

 - Garden / Landscaping / Patio — 260